rehldeal6/SpiraUnplugged/README.md

 This will create a new folder in your home directory called `zanarkand` with the contents of this github repository.

 ### Installing Docker
 Docker is needed in order to run the zanarkand software.
-It makes it extremely easy to run the software.
+It makes it extremely easy to run everything.
 Instead of installing dependencies, making sure different software versions are compatible with each other, etc, docker just runs an "image" as a "container".
 The image we will run will include all of the necessary software needed to run the stream.
 A container is a running instance of an image.
 It's a little confusing, but you don't really need to know the nitty-gritty.
 Rather than repeating lots of the same instructions, just follow [these steps](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) to install Docker on Ubuntu.
 Your architecture will most likely be **x86_64/amd64**.
 Once the software is installed, add your username to the **docker** group.
 ```console